-Contributions holidays for employees
+Savings suspension for employees

-If you are an employee you may apply to Inland Revenue for a contributions holiday.
-A contributions holiday, if granted, allows you to put your contributions on hold, meaning your employer will stop deducting contributions from your pay.
+If you are an employee you may apply to Inland Revenue for a savings suspension.
+A savings suspension, if granted, allows you to put your contributions on hold, meaning your employer will stop deducting contributions from your pay.

-While you are on a contributions holiday, your employer does not need to continue with employer contributions.
+While you are on a savings suspension, your employer does not need to continue with employer contributions.

-Currently, contributions holidays will be granted by Inland Revenue if you are suffering, or are likely to suffer, financial hardship (and Inland Revenue has received at least one contribution from you), or one year has passed since you first contributed to KiwiSaver, or became a member of a complying superannuation fund.
+Currently, savings suspension will be granted by Inland Revenue if you are suffering, or are likely to suffer, financial hardship (and Inland Revenue has received at least one contribution from you), or one year has passed since you first contributed to KiwiSaver, or became a member of a complying superannuation fund.

-A contributions holiday must be for a minimum of three months (unless your employer agrees otherwise) and a maximum of five years.
-If the holiday was taken because of financial hardship it will be for a three month period, unless Inland Revenue agrees to a longer period.
+A savings suspension must be for a minimum of three months (unless your employer agrees otherwise) and a maximum of one year.
+If the suspension was taken because of financial hardship it will be for a three month period, unless Inland Revenue agrees to a longer period.

-You can revoke and reinstate your contributions holiday by notifying your employer.
-However, unless your employer agrees, you cannot take a contributions holiday for that employer for less than three months.
+You can revoke and reinstate your savings suspension by notifying your employer.
+However, unless your employer agrees, you cannot take a savings suspension for that employer for less than three months.

-Contributions holidays will not affect any contributions made directly to us, although you can generally change the amount of these contributions at any time.
+Savings suspensions will not affect any contributions made directly to us, although you can generally change the amount of these contributions at any time.

-Government contributions2
+Government contributions